Information for Authors

 Papers are considered on the understanding that their substance is not already published or being offered for publication elsewhere.

-Manuscripts should be submitted by email to the Editor (to email: email@example.com), but subsequent correspondence may be with an Associate Editor.
+Manuscripts should be submitted by email to the Editor (to email: firstname.lastname@example.org), but subsequent correspondence may be with an Associate Editor.
 Receipt will be acknowledged.
-All manuscripts will be peer reviewed before publication.
+All manuscripts will be peer reviewed before publication and authors are asked to suggest three independent potential referees for their work.

 The initial submission should include both a Microsoft Word document (text and tables only) and a PDF file less than 10 MB in size (including text, tables, figures and supplementary material).
 Text should be formatted with continuous page and line numbers.
 Following acceptance, final submission should consist of a copy of all text material in Word and individual high-resolution electronic figures (see below for format).